About Catherine Johnson

-DESCRIPTION OF APPROACH: TRADITIONAL NEIGHBORHOOD DESIGN
+APPROACH: TRADITIONAL NEIGHBORHOOD DESIGN

-Catherine Johnson, Architect & Town Planner has worked on several form-based codes for CT neighborhoods, including those that can be called village districts.
+Catherine Johnson has worked on several form-based codes for CT neighborhoods, including those that can be called village districts.
 She created a set of design standards to guide new development in all these neighborhoods, based on planning principles typically found in New England towns, traditional development patterns.
 Over the past 25 years, these principles have been labeled Traditional Neighborhood Design, New Urbanism or Sustainable Design.
 These principles describe a set of ideal physical dimensions, connections and relationships of buildings and streets with the aim to reinforce the human scale, and make walkable, accessible places that support commerce and socializing.
 These places offer more choice for those who live and work there, because everything is located close together in comfortable walking distance.
 The opposite of this scale is what we today call “sprawl,” places sized mostly to accommodate the car instead of the human foot.

 Catherine is one of only a handful of practicing architect-planners in New England who studied code writing with the two leaders in this revolution, Andres Duany and Elizabeth Plater-Zyberk.
 Catherine learned the art and discipline of producing illustrated design codes at the University of Miami, the epicenter of the movement toward walkable, livable neighborhoods.
 Catherine’s interest in the past 20 years has been focused on ways to protect the vulnerable local architecture in small towns, and promote and encourage its legacy.
 To that end, she has spent decades collecting ideas and photographs of beautiful New England buildings, streets and towns.
-She has worked with communities with a wide variety of challenges, from places with too much success to places with too little, and places with an abundance of history and places with very little local identity.
+She has worked with communities with a wide variety of challenges, from places with high demand to places with too little, and places with an abundance of history and places with limited local identity.
 In all assignments, Catherine strives for solutions that work best for that unique place.
 No two towns are alike, so the same design criteria should not apply to all.

-EXPERIENCE CREATING MASTER PLANS & PREPARING FORM-BASED CODES
+CREATING MASTER PLANS & FORM-BASED CODES

 The most fleshed-out code examples are the Elmwood and South Downtown codes.
 They were the first form-based codes in the state and the SoDo residents have two buildings built per the code since its adoption in 2002.
 Less formal but still prescriptive codes can be seen in the East Hampton and Beacon Falls codes.
 Asylum Hill asked Catherine for a code for only 2 streets, to protect their Victorian houses.